 Fruit is an ovate, erect, woody Capsule (a dry fruit resulting from the maturing of a compound ovary – of more than one carpel – usually opening at maturity by one or more lines of dehiscence).
 It is up to 8cm in diameter and splits into 4-5 valves (the units or pieces into which the capsule splits, or divides in dehiscing) and contains many flattened, narrowly winged Seeds.
 (Mar-Sep).

 Distribution & Ecology

-The bark has a bitter taste.
+The Bark has a bitter taste.
 The Wood is hard, and the heartwood is borer and termite resistant.
 It is reddish with an attractive grain, takes a good polish and works easily.
-It is used for canoe and furniture making.
-It is also used for fuel and charcoal manufacture.
-The stem, bark and seeds contain Limonoids which also cause the bitter taste in citrus fruit.
-The tree is now grown in plantations in the RSA.
+It is used for canoe and furniture making, for fuel and charcoal manufacture.
+The stem, bark and seeds contain Limonoids, which also cause the bitter taste in citrus fruit.
+The tree is grown in plantations in the RSA.
 The wood has a moderate density of about 620kg per cubic m.
-This is a deep shade tree which grows up to 1m per year.
+This deep shade tree grows up to 1m per year.
 It is easily grown from seed.